 Estimated number of US children who ever had a diagnosis of ADHD

 anxiety, depression and hyperactivity.
-When impulsivity emerges, these children are at greatest risk to suicide (Silvestri et al, 2018).
-Further, youth with undertreated or untreated ADHD are like to engage in substance use/abuse and be involved in the juvenile justice system during adolescence and into young adulthood (Young and Cocallis, 2019).
+When impulsivity emerges, these children are at greatest risk to suicide (Silvestri et al., 2018).
+Further, youth with undertreated or untreated ADHD are like to engage in substance use/abuse and be involved in the juvenile justice system during adolescence and into young adulthood (Young & Cocallis, 2019).

-Despite the evidence that attention-deficit/hyperactivity disorder (ADHD) is not just a diagnosis of White children, ADHD often goes undiagnosed and is under-researched in the African-American population (Hervey-Jumper et al, 2006).
+Despite the evidence that attention-deficit/hyperactivity disorder (ADHD) is not just a diagnosis of White children, ADHD often goes undiagnosed and is under-researched in the African-American population (Hervey-Jumper et al., 2006).
 In the African American and expanded minority (BIPOC) community, there are higher rates of delinquency, incarceration, teen pregnancy and sexually transmitted diseases associated with inadequate or delayed treatment of ADHD.
 Hervey-Jumper (2006) further states that minority populations generally respond well to treatments, but access to evaluation, medication and psychotherapy is limited or absent for many.

 The purpose of this research is to evaluate the role families play in the lives of children with ADHD.
 Parents and caregivers are often the first to notice symptoms, seek care, and initiate treatment.
-Historical research suggests that major disparities exist in access, diagnoses, and treatment for ADHD across racially and ethnically diverse populations (Paidipati et al,
+Historical research suggests that major disparities exist in access, diagnoses, and treatment for ADHD across racially and ethnically diverse populations (Paidipati et al.,

 2017).
 The ways in which parents and families process identification, care, treatment, and acceptance of ADHD diagnoses are widely unknown.
 Among the unknowns, what is least known is how racially diverse families, children, and adults perceive the definition and characteristics of ADHD, the factors that influence a family’s decision to intervene or treat perceived behavioral differences and family, children, and adults’ decisions to accept diagnosis and intervention.